ipdb/website/_src/privacy.md

 ## Updating or deleting your personal information

 We will update or delete your personal information if you ask us to unless we are under a legal obligation to keep it.
-Just email us at privacy@ipdb.foundation.
+Just email us at contact@ipdb.global.

 ## Legal requests